aishstha/100-days-of-code/log.md

 ### Day 4: August 30, 2020

 #### **Today's Progress**:
 1. **[Started my Addicted Developer Twitter Bot project](https://github.com/pablohs1986/addictedDEV_TwitterBot)** (1h 57min):<br>I started a new project to implement my JavaScript knowledge and learn some basic Node.JS, a Twitter Bot called *Addicted Developer*.
-I started the project and worked on the methods.
+I prepared the project and worked on the methods.

 #### **What I learned**:
 * Start a JavaScript back-end projecto with Node.js.